grafana/grafana/docs/sources/shared/upgrade/upgrade-common-tasks.md

 1. Extract the downloaded package and overwrite the existing files.

-### RPM, YUM, Zypper
+### RPM or YUM

-To upgrade Grafana installed using RPM, YUM, or Zypper, complete the following steps:
+To upgrade Grafana installed using RPM or YUM complete the following steps:

 1. In your current installation of Grafana, save your custom configuration changes to a file named `<grafana_install_dir>/conf/custom.ini`.